ArgonDesign/alogic/doc/memories.md

   end
 ```

-### A simple distributed memory based FIFO example
+### Example: FIFO with distributed memory

-As an example, a simple 32 entry deep, 8-bit wide distributed memory backed fifo
+As an example, a fifo with a simple 32 entry deep, 8-bit wide distributed memory
 could be written in Alogic as:

 ```